gnclmorais/blog/_drafts/2016-12-21-binary-in-javascript.md

 Let me quickly brief you on a few important technical details about how JavaScript deals with numbers and binary operators.

 ### Numbers are stored using 64 bits
 Basically, numbers in JavaScript are all floating point.
-One bit for sign (0 for positive and 1 for negative numbers), 11 bits exponent bits to indicate where the point is, and finally 52 bits representing the actual digits of the number
+A single bit for sign (0 for positive and 1 for negative numbers), 11 bits exponent bits to indicate where the point is, and finally 52 bits representing the actual digits of the number

 ```
    sign | exponent | fraction